greghendershott/frog/README.md

 title = My Awesome Blog
 author = The Unknown Author

+# What editor to launch with --edit. $EDITOR means to use $EDITOR from
+# the environment
+editor = $EDITOR

+# The command to run, in case you need to customize how the editor is
+# called.
+For example, {editor} {filename} will call:
+# (system "$EDITOR 2012-01-01-a-blog-post.md")
+# See the test submodule in paths.rkt for more examples
+editor-command = {editor} {filename}

 # Whether to show the count of posts next to each tag in sidebar
 show-tag-counts? = false